nextcloud/documentation/admin_manual/maintenance/update.rst

 Upgrade
 -------

+.. note:: The update to 5.0 is currently discouraged for users of the encryption app.
+A rewrite of the encryption will be released in a few weeks.
+If you have already upgraded to 5.0 you will not be able to decrypt your files.
+The solution to this is to downgrade to the old version again. **Also make a backup before you downgrade!**

 Upgrade is to bring an ownCloud instance to a new *major release*, e.g. ownCloud 4.0.7 → 4.5.0.
 Always do backups anyway.